Consent Preferences

 • Lecturer: Eric Palomo Martínez

-• Supervisors: Prof. Marcos García Suero
+• Supervisor: Prof. Marcos García Suero

 New Catalytic Generation of Donor/Acceptor Rh-Carbenes from Rh-Carbynoids